frpays/lc0-cloud-installer/README.md

 *Note:* You may be billed for this instance (about $0.034 hourly).

-## 3. Install LC0 using the provided installer
+## 3. Launch the provided installer

-Clone the provided installer and launch it.
+The installation will take about 15 minutes.

 ```
 $ git clone https://github.com/frpays/lc0-cloud-installer.git